-If you need help understanding your health insurance, please contact your employer, call the worker welfare hotline on 1800 51 51 31 or visit this website on health insurance.
+If you need help understanding your health insurance, please contact your employer, PALM support service line on 1800 51 51 31 or go to: www.privatehealth.gov.au/health insurance/overseas

-Medical emergencies

-If you have a life-threatening medical emergency, seek help from the closest public hospital emergency department or call an ambulance on 🕿 000 immediately for help.
+- Medical emergencies If you have a life-threatening medical emergency, seek help from the closest public hospital emergency department or call an ambulance on 2 000 immediately for help.
 All public hospitals in Australia have a 24-hour emergency department where you can get help outside local doctor's hours, including the weekend.